manuelladron/semantic_based_painting/README.md

 - **Semantic Segmentation**: Dividing the canvas into areas of interest.
 - **Layered Painting**: A coarse-to-fine progression.
+- **Visual Working Memory**: A dynamic attention maps system that focus on areas that need more attention.
 - **Optimization & Loss Functions**: Ensuring the painting closely resembles the input image.

 ### Implementation Details: